Samaritan (film): Streaming

 The release of Samaritan was delayed several times, having been previously scheduled to be released theatrically on November 20, 2020, December 11, 2020, and June 4, 2021.
 The film was released on August 26, 2022, in the United States by United Artists Releasing and Amazon Studios, the latter having purchased MGM that same year, via streaming on Prime Video.

 Home media

-It was released on DVD, Blu-ray and 4K Ultra HD Blu-ray on January 3, 2023 by MGM Home Entertainment; (through Universal Pictures Home Entertainment).
+It was released on DVD, Blu-ray and 4K Ultra HD Blu-ray on January 3, 2023 by MGM Home Entertainment, (through Universal Pictures Home Entertainment).

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 28 critics, indicating "mixed or average" reviews.